viewdo/x-ui/docs/pages/components/x-view-do/readme.md

 > **`<x-view-do>`** are essentially **to-do** items for the parent route.

 They are used to create presentation, wizards, input workflows, or step by step instructions or wherever you want guided or automatic navigation.
-These are the only routes that support [audio](/audio), [video](/video) and [event actions](/actions).
+These are the only routes that support [audio](/audio), [video](/video) and [declarative actions](/actions).

 ## Usage